oehf/ipf-docs/_pages/ihe/mllp/codec.md

 ---

 Some parameters defined in [camel-mina2][] have fixed values in MLLP-based IPF IHE components.
-This means that these parameters are actually not configurable by the user any more; values provided via endpoint URIs will be silently ignored.
+This means that these parameters are actually not configurable by the user anymore; values provided via endpoint URIs will be silently ignored.

 These parameters are:

 ## MINA Parameters